dirigible-io/dirigible-io.github.io/_posts/blogs/2018-11-24-blogs_node_in_dirigible.md

 }
 ```

-8. Save the file, select it in the Workspace view and look into the Preview window to see the result of the execution.
+8. Save the file, select it in the Workspace view, and check the result of the execution in the Preview window.

 ![Node Command](/img/posts/20181124/node_command.png){: .img-responsive }